uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 * Default: `null`

-An arbitraty object used to further configure the current `ModeHandler`.
+An arbitrary object used to further configure the current `ModeHandler`.

 Snapping-related `modeConfig` properties:

-* `enableSnapping` (Boolean, Optional) - Enables snapping for mode handlers that support snapping such as translate mode.
+* `enableSnapping` (Boolean, Optional) - Enables snapping for modes that support snapping such as translate mode.
 * `snapPixels` (Number, Optional) - The pixel distance threshold between two features at which snapping occurs.
 * `layerIdsToSnapTo` (String[], Optional) - If there are features in other layers that you would want to interact with features of this `EditableGeoJsonLayer` with regards to feature snapping, you will need to specify the ids of those other layers in this `modeConfig` property.

 #### `modeHandlers` (Object, optional)

 * Default: see [mode handlers overview](../mode-handlers/overview.md)